 If every property you own could be sold for twice what you paid for it the question is; is it for sale?

-Next question: if a cold call came to your phone asking for a selling price of your apartments do you know that number?
+Next question: if a cold call came to your phone asking for a selling price of your apartments, do you know that number?
 If not, how long would it take you to get back to a potential buyer?
-The point is that in the open marketplace there are always some buyers that need to buy.
-If one happens to walk into your door are you prepared?
+The point is that in the open marketplace, there are always some buyers that need to buy.
+If one happens to walk into your door, are you prepared?

 So why is this blog on selling multifamily assets under the heading of acquisitions?
 Because I want you to think about a sale of the asset acquired – even before you buy it.
-What market attributes will attract the next buyer?
+What will market attributes attract the next buyer?

 How much rent growth do you need to meet IRR targets Internal rate of return: http://en.wikipedia.org/wiki/Internal_rate_of_return.
 The internal rate of return on an investment or potential investment is the annualized effective compounded return rate that can be earned on the invested capital.
-Can addressing deferred maintenance bring the asset back to market at a higher value?
+Can addressing deferred maintenance bring the asset back to the market at a higher value?
 How soon and at what costs?

-Our company acquires apartment assets for long-term hold.
+Our company acquires apartment assets for a long-term hold.
 We seldom buy anything that we would not want to own ten years into the future.
 With that said, we track the value of assets under management well and know our markets.
-Whereas we are not actively seeking to sell we know the current market value of our assets.
-Therefore, if an unsolicited offer comes in the door we are in a position to respond.
+Whereas we are not actively seeking to sell, we know the current market value of our assets.
+Therefore, if an unsolicited offer comes in the door, we are in a position to respond.
 And quickly.
 When opportunity knocks, it seldom knocks loudly.
 Nor does it stick around forever while you decide whether or not to open the door.

-The better you know the intrinsic value of your multifamily assets the better prepared you are to make them work for you.
+The better you know the intrinsic value of your multifamily assets, the better prepared you are to make them work for you.
 Sometimes that means selling and re-deploying proceeds even if taxable (not often, mind you, but it could happen).

 Success requires preparation

 There are no shortcuts.
 How do you prepare?
 Know your markets.
 Read.
 Be yourself.
 Read great books.
 Network.
 Find like-minded people.
 Remove pride.
 No faking it.
-Be willing to say ” I don’t know”.
-Believe in yourself and your skill set.
+Be willing to say, ” I don’t know.”
+Believe in yourself and your skillset.